 Abdellah is a Phd student at IEOR department since September 2020.
 His research interests include optimization and online learning.
 Prior to joining Columbia, he graduated from Ecole Polytechnique, Paris with a B.S and M.S degree in Applied Mathematics.

-Aapeli is a doctoral student at the IEOR department.
+Aapeli is a doctoral student at the IEOR department working with Prof. Yuri Faenza.
 Prior to joining Columbia, he received a B.Math in pure mathematics from the University of Queensland, followed by a M.Sc in probability and statistics from the University of Melbourne.
-He has worked extensively in industry and is interested in working on research with wide-reaching impact that permeates beyond the academic setting.
+He has worked extensively in industry and is interested in working on research with wide-reaching impact beyond the academic setting.